mcgill-ecse211-f19/dpm-wifi-package/README.md

 0. Connect to the DPM Wi-Fi ([Instructions](https://mcgill-ecse211-f19.github.io/getting_started_guide/GettingStarted-F19-updated#running-code-on-the-brick)).

-1. Run the server and populate its parameters.
+1. Open the server and populate its parameters.
+You can use the included `example_data_fill.xml`.
+Don't click `Start` yet.

+2. Fix project setup issues, if needed.
+Skip this step if the project icon has no red markings (:heavy_exclamation_mark: or :x:).

+    Sometimes Eclipse does not locate the correct JRE (Java Runtime Enviroment) needed to run the project.
+To fix this, right-click the project and select `Build Path` > `Configure Build Path` > `Libraries`, then remove the unbound JRE (the one with :x:), then select `Add Library` > `JRE System Library`, and select the JRE that you used in the labs.

-2. Set `Resources.SERVER_IP` to the IP address of your computer (**not** the EV3 IP address).
+3. Set `Resources.SERVER_IP` to the IP address of your computer (**not** the EV3 IP address).
 You can find your IP address by running `hostname -I` on Linux, or from the network properties GUI of your OS.
 It should be in the form "192.168.x.y".
 Also set `Resources.TEAM_NUMBER` now so you don't forget.

-3. Run the `ClientExample` project as an EV3 program.
+4. Run the `ClientExample` project as an EV3 program.
 Then click `Start` in the Server GUI after seeing your team is connected.
 Ensure that you observe output that resembles this in the EV3 Console or on its screen:

     ```
     Running...